By Thailand specialist Mark

 Long before the beach hotels went up, Phuket was a busy merchant town, central to the rubber and tin-mine industries.
 Today, the Sino-Portuguese old town is lined with artisan coffee shops, hip galleries and street stalls.

 On a walking tour to sample some of the delicacies, your local guide will help you navigate the side streets and food courts.
 I suggest getting your hands on a real Thai fishcake, which tends to be rounder than the flattened ones at home.
-You can buy a bag of freshly cooked fishcakes with sweet chilli sauce and pickled cucumber on the side.
+You can buy a bag of freshly cooked fishcakes with sweet chili sauce and pickled cucumber on the side.

 You’ll also encounter Chinese cuisine, thanks to the influx of Hokkiens (Chinese rice merchants) along the coast during the early 20th century.
 At the street side, you can pick up pork-filled steamed buns and crispy dumplings filled with minced pork or spinach.